Understanding the Course:

 Management Science 2: Management Science / Business Modelling (MS002) This module aims to introduce you to topics in Management Science and Business Modeling.

-Management Science B: Emerging Technologies and Enterprise (MS00B) This module aims to equip you with an understanding of emerging technologies and their impact on business.
+Management Science B: Entrepreneurship, Enterprise and Emerging Technologies (MS00B) This module aims to equip you with an understanding of emerging technologies and their impact on business.
 It explores the idea of innovation and enterprise with particular reference to the ICT sector and development of business plans.

 Before planning your pathway through the programme you should view the Guide to Module Selection of the BSc. in Information Technology.

 Oscail - DCU Online Education provides students with:

 - Open and flexible access to higher education to a wide community of adult students;